Alexander Heinle

 However, information security and cybersecurity analysts need to understand the company's information technology (IT) systems, including application firewalls, antivirus, and proxies, to safeguard networks effectively.

-Given these analysts' very technical and complex tasks, it's vital that they are well informed about the company's security challenges and standards, technologies, and personnel.
+Given these analysts' very technical and complex tasks, it's vital that they are well informed about the company's security challenges and standards, technologies, most secure VPN services, and personnel.

 Without a comprehensive and organized onboarding plan to guide them, they might miss very crucial information that would prevent them from doing their jobs well.